Children's diabetes

 We offer short placements for work experience students, medical students and nursing students.
 Please contact the Trust’s human resources team if you are outside the Trust, or your education lead if you are in the Trust.

-Children's diabetes clinics
+Children's diabetes clinic

 Paediatric outpatients department